Eveng0413/Grader-Matching-System/README.md

 -- Evaluate Student:
-   If a student has already been a grader then the instructor can click the evaluate button in the nav bar and enter the student's email, course name, rating,and description.
+   If a student has already been a grader then the instructor can click the evaluate button in the nav bar and enter the student's email, course name, rating (from 1 to 5),and description.
 Once submitted it can viewed as student details in the admin page.
    <img width="739" alt="Screenshot 2023-12-03 at 8 53 05 PM" src="https://github.com/cse-3901-sharkey/2023-Au-Team-1-Lab-3/assets/89815958/7bffb4e7-b0e8-4dc5-a06b-c5c189ad6b89">